ashley-ferreira/ashley-ferreira.github.io/_portfolio_minor/portfolio-5.md

 ### Strong-Smiling: Analysis of Strong Gravitational Lenses
 * Astromatic is a fully-funded week-long program hosted by the Ciela Institute at Université de Montréal to bring together a group of 15 outstanding undergraduate students interested in artificial intelligence, machine learning, and astrophysics from around the world.
 * Worked as a team of 3 to train a ResNet deep learning model using PyTorch to estimate parameters of strong gravitational lensing from simulated images.

+- other phys 449 stuff
+- adiabatic index